In practice: product page, catalogue and components

 - trust drops (“what is actually supported?”)

-So if you want to “get more value from the catalogue”: stop starting with more fields.
+If you want to “get more value from the catalogue”: stop starting with more fields.
 Start with a clear classification that actually means something in day-to-day work.

 Product vs component